infosecfolks/vulnerable_collegeportal_api/README.md

 > [!NOTE]
 > If you have docker and docker-compose, already skip the above steps and follow this below steps

-## Steps to run vulnerable ecommerce as docker container
+## Steps to run vulnerable collegeportal API as docker container

-After installing docker, now navigate to the cloned directory which is "vulnerable_collegeportal_api" and execute following docker commands <br> to deploy and launch vulnerable college portal API
+After installing docker, now navigate to the cloned directory which is "vulnerable_collegeportal_api" and execute following docker commands to deploy and launch vulnerable college portal API <br>

 This command build and run both the containers and intialize database - One single command makes everything setup in background and api will be available on 9090 port for testing <br>
 **#docker-compose up --build -d**